-Starting at 2nd level, a Cameraman may attempt a DC20 Awareness check modified by their Cameraman level.

-On success, the Cameraman may immediately shift focus to a new target as though they had been recording at the beginning of that character's action, and may switch their special effect to any "scan" ability.
-This is treated as a late action.
+Starting at 2nd level, a Cameraman may attempt a DC20 Awareness check modified by their Cameraman level whenever they aren't already focused on a target.
+On success, the Cameraman may immediately shift focus to a new target as though they had been recording at the beginning of that character's action.